Embodiment-Induced Coordination Regimes in Tabular Multi-Agent Q-Learning: Experimental Setup

-The tabular setting is a deliberate methodological choice rather than a limitation.
-By eliminating confounding effects introduced by function approximation, partial observability, and representation learning, the experimental design ensures that observed performance differences arise solely from coordination structure and embodiment constraints.
-In this regime, centralized and independent learners differ only in how they couple actions and assign credit, enabling direct attribution of observed effects.
+The tabular setting is a deliberate methodological choice: by eliminating confounds from function approximation, partial observability, and representation learning, observed performance differences arise solely from coordination structure and embodiment constraints, so centralized and independent learners differ only in how they couple actions and assign credit.